-Many of California’s most innovative sustainable and organic farmers and ranchers are using climate-friendly practices that reduce their greenhouse gas emissions and sequester carbon.
+Many of California’s most innovative sustainable and organic farmer, ranchers, and other agricultural experts are using climate-friendly practices that reduce their greenhouse gas emissions and sequester carbon.
 These practices often also provide other health and environmental benefits such as water conservation, improved air and water quality, and enhanced wildlife habitat and biodiversity.
 Here are some of their stories.

 Unlike the majority of dairies in California that use corn-based animal feed with minimal access to pasture, the Burroughs’ cattle receive 80 percent of their nutrition from forage.
 They use a rotational grazing method called Managed Intensive Grazing (MIG) which allows livestock access to relatively small irrigated pasture areas for short durations, striking a balance between providing adequate nutrition for the animals and a recovery period for the grasses.
 Research indicates that MIG may enhance soil carbon sequestration, while also avoiding the greenhouse gas (GHG) emissions associated with growing and transporting conventional animal feed.

 Also, we produced a short video about the Burroughs’ operation.

 Russ and Kathy Lester raised their five daughters and built a model sustainable organic farm near Winters.
 The family farm itself totals approximately 1,250 acres, about half in walnut orchards.
 The orchards are home to approximately 40,000 trees, some of which are over 100 years old.

 Dixon Ridge processes 1,500 tons of organic walnuts annually, most of California’s market.
 They are innovators in water-conserving drip irrigation, energy conservation and have installed a renewable energy generation system that gasifies walnut shells to make heat, natural gas and electricity.
 They are also experimenting with adding the biochar byproduct to their orchard soils to enhance fertility and carbon sequestration.